Microbots-Team/rosbot_ws/src/shapes_turtles/README.md

     - `ros2 action list` ⇒ `/turtle1/rotate_absolute`.
     - `ros2 action type /turtle1/rotate_absolute` ⇒ `turtlesim/action/RotateAbsolute`.
     - `ros2 interface show turtlesim/action/RotateAbsolute`.
+    - We can command it manually using: `ros2 action send_goal /turtle1/rotate_absolute turtlesim/action/RotateAbsolute '{theta: 3.14}'`.
+        - Add `-f` for feedback.
+    - Check the [official guide](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/Writing-an-Action-Server-Client/Py.html#writing-an-action-client) on writing an action client.
+    - `send_goal` gets stuck, because it's synchronous and the node is not spinning.
+It probably needs multi-threading.
+Use the async variant instead.
+    - One can enable debug logging by adding `--ros-args --log-level DEBUG` options.
+        - But this enables `rclpy` debugging logging too which shows logs we didn't ask for.
+    - Instead use `logger.set_level(LoggingSeverity.DEBUG)`.
+9. TODO: Use service calls to colorize the shapes.
+10. TODO: Use `/turtle1/pose` instead of `time.step` for controlling when to stop.
+    - TODO: Create method for getting pose, position, theta.
+11. TODO: Extract the movement code into an action (absolute move).

 ### Tips